-CTP premiums are based on past claims experience and insurance companies' projections of the likely number and cost of claims during the underwriting period.
+In setting premiums insurers consider the estimated claims cost for the year (the average claim cost), the estimated number of claims (claim frequency), and their own costs to administer the policies.
 The premium charged also depends on the type of vehicle and whether it is used for private purposes or for business purposes where a GST input tax is claimable - please see Frequently Asked Question 16.
 Do GST credits apply to CTP?

 The current CTP premiums applying in the ACT for all CTP classes are provided below for each available CTP insurer.
 Consumers should note that CTP insurers may offer incentives on their products.
 You will need to visit each insurer's webpage or contact the insurers directly to obtain information on these products.